hackgvl/leaflet-google-sheets-template/README.md

 Additions or changes to the spreadsheet will appear on a refreshed map somewhere between immediately and a few minutes later.

-The "CSV data source URL" to be used in the google-spreadsheet-to-geojson.php PHP script is slightly different and looks like ``https://docs.google.com/spreadsheet/pub?key={key - bunch or random numbers and letters}&single=true&gid={tab id}&output=csv``
+The "CSV data source URL" to be used in the geojson.php PHP script is slightly different and looks like ``https://docs.google.com/spreadsheet/pub?key={key - bunch or random numbers and letters}&single=true&gid={tab id}&output=csv``

 If you want the first tab then use *gid=0* above.
 If you want to point at another tab then open that tab in you browser and look in the URL for *gid=##########* and use that *gid* value.